 As women, we know children are a blessing.
-We relished the anticipation of all the cooing and codling of our sweet new bundle of joy and tried not to stress about the exorbitant costs associated with hiring someone to care for him or her once we returned to work.
+We relished the anticipation of all the cooing and codling of our sweet new bundle of joy.
+While we tried not to stress about the exorbitant costs associated with hiring someone to care for him or her once we returned to work.

-After getting over the sticker shock, we’re left wondering if there is a way to save money on child care expenses?
+After getting over the sticker shock, we’re left wondering if there’s a way to save money on child care expenses?

 The idea that daycare costs more than college is astounding.
 For example, in Michigan, the annual cost of childcare is $18,416 while the average in-state college tuition is $13,988 — a difference of over $4,000 a year.